Gelfand-Kirillov Dimensions of the Z-graded Oscillator Representations of $\mathfrak{o}(n,\mathbb{C})$ and $\mathfrak{sp}(2n,\mathbb{C})$: Introduction

 A module of a finite-dimensional simple Lie algebra is called a {\it weight module} if it is a direct sum of its weight subspaces.
-The classification of weight modules had been completed by Mathieu \cite{Ma} after many mathematician's work.
+The classification of weight modules had been completed by Mathieu \cite{Ma} after the contributions of many mathematicians.
 But we don't have many results about the distribution of Gelfand-Kirillov dimensions of weight modules.
 Let $M$ be an irreducible highest-weight module for a finite-dimensional simple Lie algebra $\mathfrak{g}$.
 Then $M$ is naturally a weight module with finite-dimensional weight subspaces.
 Denote by $d_{M}$ its Gelfand-Kirillov dimension.
 We fix a Cartan subalgebra $\mathfrak{h}$, a root system $\Delta\subset \mathfrak{h}^*$ and a set of positive roots $\Delta_+ \subset \Delta$.
 Let $\rho$ be half the sum of all positive roots.
 Suppose that $\beta$ is the highest root.
 It is well known that $d_M=0$ if and only if $M$ is finite-dimensional, in which case irreducible modules are classified by the highest-weight theory.
 From Vogan \cite{Vogan-81} and Wang \cite{wang-99}, we know that the next smallest integer occurring is $d_M=(\rho,\beta^{\vee})$.
 We call them the \emph{minimal Gelfand-Kirillov dimension module}.
 These small modules are of great interest in representation theory.
 A general introduction can be found in Vogan \cite{Vogan-81}.
 Recently we \cite{Bai-Hu} studied the GK-dimensions of unitary highest-weight modules.
 We found that the secondly minimal GK-dimension of a unitary highest-weight module is $2((\rho,\beta^{\vee})-C)$ and the maximal GK-dimension of a unitary highest-weight module is $r((\rho,\beta^{\vee})-(r-1)C)$, where $C$ and $r$ are constants only depending on the type of Lie algebras and given by Enright, Howe and Wallach in \cite{EHW}.
 Does any irreducible weight module have larger GK-dimension than $r((\rho,\beta^{\vee})-(r-1)C)$?
-The answer is 'Yes' since we can find examples in this paper.
+We will confirm the answer in this paper.